wkumari/draft-wkumari-dnsop-hammer/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on January 5, 2015.
+   This Internet-Draft will expire on May 3, 2017.

 Copyright Notice

-   Copyright (c) 2014 IETF Trust and the persons identified as the document authors.
+   Copyright (c) 2016 IETF Trust and the persons identified as the document authors.
 All rights reserved.

-Kumari, et al.           Expires January 5, 2015                [Page 1]
+Kumari, et al.             Expires May 3, 2017                  [Page 1]

-Internet-Draft                   hammer                        July 2014
+Internet-Draft                   hammer                     October 2016

    This document is subject to BCP 78 and the IETF Trust's Legal